 CDR Walter L. Voegtlin, M.D., life accomplishments, achievements and rewards came to him not because of privilege but from just being smart and working hard.
 He took his request to save a flag, and while doing so he dedicated himself to and created a process that has helped countless people deal with chronic alcoholism and improve our diets, too.
 He was a great man to have protected this treasure, because it was the right thing to do.

 We want to do the right thing and we ask for your approval to return this flag.
+The flag is not only a story; it’s an obligation to do the right thing.

 I asked to get involved and try to help Karl provide evidence this flag is real.
-I asked for and accepted the challenge to document that this flag and additional items in the Voegtlin’s possession are authentic.
+I asked for and accepted the challenge to document that this flag and an additional item (omamori) in the Voegtlin’s possession are authentic.
 This is where the proof is on us to provide evidence of what had happened at Pearl Harbor, is real, and to disprove that this story maybe more of “folk lore” with many versions of it in circulation.

 After speaking with the acting curator, Stan Melman, of the Valor of the Pacific Memorial in October 2018; then hearing from Katie Bojakowski, Ph.D., Chief of Cultural and Natural Resources, via e-mail in late November, we have renewed hopes that we can go through the authentication process to reactivate Karl’s request to display the flag and recognize his dad.